Alternative arrangements to Tribunal appointments

 General power of attorney

 While an adult still has capacity they can appoint someone to make financial decisions on their behalf when they are absent.
-For example, the adult may be overseas and may need bills paid.
+For example, the adult may be overseas and needs bills paid.

 In this situation a general power of attorney may be appointed.
-A general power of attorney ceases when an adult loses capacity.
+A general power of attorney ceases when an adult loses capacity at which time an enduring power of attorney would come into effect.

 Advance health directive